intel/llvm/sycl/doc/extensions/supported/sycl_ext_oneapi_backend_level_zero.md

 ### 4.5 Interoperability buffer synchronization rules

-A SYCL buffer that is constructed with this interop API uses the Level Zero memory buffer for its full lifetime, and the contents of the Level Zero memory buffer are unspecified for the lifetime of the SYCL buffer.
-If the application modifies the contents of that Level Zero memory buffer during the lifetime of the SYCL buffer, the behavior is undefined.
-The initial contents of the SYCL buffer will be the initial contents of the Level Zero memory buffer at the time of the SYCL buffer's construction.
+A SYCL buffer that is constructed with this interop API uses the Level Zero memory allocation for its full lifetime, and the contents of the Level Zero memory allocation are unspecified for the lifetime of the SYCL buffer.
+If the application modifies the contents of that Level Zero memory allocation during the lifetime of the SYCL buffer, the behavior is undefined.
+The initial contents of the SYCL buffer will be the initial contents of the Level Zero memory allocation at the time of the SYCL buffer's construction.

-As with other SYCL buffers, the SYCL buffer destructor is triggered only when the last reference count to the buffer is dropped, as described in the core SYCL specification section 4.7.2.3, "Buffer synchronization rules".
+As with other SYCL objects, the SYCL buffer destructor is triggered only when the last reference count to the buffer is dropped, as described in the core SYCL specification section 4.7.2.3, "Buffer synchronization rules".
 The SYCL buffer destructor does not need to block even if work on the buffer has not completed.

-* If the ownership is keep (i.e. the application retains ownership of the Level Zero memory buffer), then SYCL runtime doesn't free the Level Zero memory buffer and leaves this responsibility to the user.
+* If the ownership is keep (i.e. the application retains ownership of the Level Zero memory allocation), then SYCL runtime doesn't free the Level Zero memory allocation and leaves this responsibility to the user.

-* If the ownership is transfer (i.e. the SYCL runtime has ownership of the Level Zero memory buffer) then SYCL runtime frees the Level Zero memory buffer asynchronously when it is no longer in use in queues.
+* If the ownership is transfer (i.e. the SYCL runtime has ownership of the Level Zero memory allocation) then SYCL runtime frees the Level Zero memory allocation asynchronously when it is no longer in use in queues.

 ## 5 Level-Zero additional functionality